 The development of Apax Partners

 The history of Apax Partners is interwoven with the development of the private equity asset class in Europe and the US.
-Throughout its 40 year history, the firm has successfully raised and advised 31 funds which have invested across all investment stages, and through several economic cycles.
+Throughout its more than 40 year history, the firm has successfully raised and advised over 30 funds which have invested across all investment stages, and through several economic cycles.

 The firm was born as a venture capital business and in its early years, during the 1980s and early 1990s, pioneered venture investing in Europe and in the US.
 This is when the firm started to specialise in specific sectors and to focus on driving growth in portfolio companies.
 This is also the period when country funds were raised (UK, Germany, US, Israel).

-At the same time, the firm has expanded geographically, opening offices in China in 2005 and 2008, India in 2006 and Brazil in late 2013.
+At the same time, the firm has expanded geographically, opening offices in China in 2005 and 2008, and India in 2006.